wolftristan14/wolftristan14.github.io/index.md

 ## Current Projects

-UWORideshare -  Ride sharing app for students at The University Of Western Ontario.
+UWORideshare -  A ridesharing app for students at The University Of Western Ontario.
+Users can join rides and post their own rides to or from London, Ontario along with a bunch of other great features.
+They can rate drivers, make payments in the app and choose preferences for their rides such as smoking/non-smoking, is there lots of luggage space, will there be rest stops, and many more.
 Using Swift, Firebase, Algolia.

 ![webp net-resizeimage](https://user-images.githubusercontent.com/24685539/38383915-bd3ac6d4-38db-11e8-9c70-3eb17fc8337c.png)